 Open to members enrolled in an organized Photography Project.
 All exhibits must be resulting from this study's project work.
 All photos must be taken by the exhibitor.
 Digital or film cameras may be used.
 Photos should be printed on 4x6 photo paper unless entry indicates differently.
 All pictures in one entry must be mounted on one piece of sturdy 11"x14' sturdy poster board.
+The poster board MUST be white.
+NO COLOR.
+Do not use mat board for any pictures, as they will be stapled when displayed at the Fair.
 Rubber cement is recommended for mounting pictures.
 The exhibitor's name should be written on the back of each photo before they are mounted.
 Pictures may be cropped, please make sure you follow your literature instructions on how to crop or contact a professional judge or photographer on how the cropping procedure should be done.